-During an outstanding 1989-90 campaign, Desimone brought the Bears’ program to a then-unprecedented level.
-The team earned its first NCAA postseason berth in 26 seasons by qualifying for an NCAA Regional.
-Cal competed in the 1964 NCAA Championship, but didn’t actually earn its first berth until 1990 at New Mexico State, two years after the NCAA switched to a selection/qualifying format.
+During an outstanding 1989-90 campaign, Desimone brought the Bears’ program to a then-unprecedented level when the team earned its first NCAA postseason berth in 26 seasons and first under Desimone by qualifying for an NCAA Regional.
+Cal had most recently competed in the 1964 NCAA Championship, but didn’t actually earn its first berth until 1990 at New Mexico State, two years after the NCAA switched to a selection/qualifying format.
 Cal played in 13 tournaments that year, placing among the top 10 in all but two, including a then-regular-season school-record-tying three team titles and a tie for third place at the Pac-10 Championship.
 In addition, the Bears were ranked among the top 25 teams in the nation throughout the season.
-Ben Furth, the school’s first All-American in men’s golf and still the only men’s golfer in the Cal Athletic Hall of Fame, was a major contributor to the Bears’ success.
+Ben Furth, the school’s first All-American in men’s golf and one of only two men’s golfers in the Cal Athletic Hall of Fame, was a major contributor to the Bears’ success.

 The following season came to a disappointing conclusion for Desimone and the Bears.
 A career-ending back injury to Furth brought to an end the hope that 1990-91 would surpass Cal’s great season the preceding year.
 Off the course, however, another important step in the rebuilding of the program was undertaken.
 With the generous support of the Cal Golf Committee, a minimal amount of financial aid was offered to incoming student-athletes for the first time in 15 years.
 This was a critical step because it finally demonstrated the Bears were committed to competing nationally in all respects and gave Desimone a new and critical tool in recruiting.

-The 1994-95 season was historic as the Bears qualified for their first ever NCAA Championship and posted the best finish in school history at the time and still the fourth-best ever by taking sixth in the event hosted by Ohio State in Columbus.
+The 1994-95 season was historic as the Bears qualified for the NCAA Championship via NCAA Regionals for the first time ever and posted the best finish in school history at the time and still the fourth-best ever by taking sixth in the event hosted by Ohio State in Columbus.
 Cal was appearing at the NCAA Championship for the first time since 1964 when there was no selection/qualifying format.
-The Bears were previously selected to play in their third NCAA Regional berth in the past six years and came up a sixth-place showing at an NCAA Regional hosted by New Mexico in Albuquerque after a second-place finish to Arizona State at the Pac-10 Championship.
+The Bears were previously selected to play in their third NCAA Regional in six years and came up with a sixth-place showing at the event hosted by New Mexico in Albuquerque after a second-place finish to Arizona State at the Pac-10 Championship.
 Wi led the way by earning first-team All-American honors and was Cal’s first Pac-10 individual champion, while Garrett Larson picked up honorable mention All-American recognition.

 Cal returned to the NCAA Championship for three consecutive years from 1998-2000, finishing 15th at New Mexico, 16th at Minnesota and 17th at Auburn, respectively.
-The Bears were tied for fourth at the NCAA Tempe Regional, fourth at the NCAA Tucson Regional and tied for 10th at the NCAA Madera Regional during those three seasons, after finishing fourth, fifth and third, respectively, at the Pac-10 Championship.
+The Bears were tied for fourth at the NCAA Tempe Regional, fourth at the NCAA Tucson Regional and tied for 10th at the NCAA Madera Regional to qualify for the NCAA Championship during those three seasons, after finishing fourth, fifth and third, at the Pac-10 Championship.

-The 1997-98 team led by All-American Dan Arroyo used the best final round of the day at the NCAA Tempe Regional to advance to the NCAA Championship and then was the final team to make the cut at the national event before eventually settling for its 15th place finish.
+The 1997-98 team led by All-American Dan Arroyo used the best final round of the day at the NCAA Tempe Regional to reach the NCAA Championship and then was the final team to make the cut at the national event before eventually settling for its 15th-place finish.

-Arroyo was back again in 1998-99 and led a now-veteran group that also included 2001 U.S. Amateur runner-up Robert Hamilton to its 16th place national finish.
+Arroyo was back again in 1998-99 and led a now-veteran group that also included 2001 U.S. Amateur runner-up and 2002 Masters participant Robert Hamilton to its 16th-place showing.
 The Bears missed a playoff at the NCAA’s to have an opportunity to make the cut by a single shot.

-In addition to his duties as Cal’s head coach, Desimone was the former Manager of the University of California Golf Club (1979-2010), a 130-member Associate Club of the Northern California Golf Association, as well as a former member of the PING Advisory Committee for college golf.
-He also served two stints on the NCAA Pacific Region Selection Committee for the NCAA Western Regional (1991-93, 2002-04) and was on the campus-wide NCAA Self-Certification Committee in the mid-1990’s.
+In addition to his role as Cal’s head coach, Desimone is also the former manager of the University of California Golf Club (1979-2010), a 130-member associate club of the Northern California Golf Association, as well as a former member of the PING Advisory Committee for college golf.
+In addition, he served two stints on the NCAA Pacific Region Selection Committee for the NCAA Western Regional (1991-93, 2002-04) and was on the campus-wide NCAA Self-Certification Committee in the mid-1990’s.

-Desimone played for the Bears’ men’s basketball team as an undergraduate and then served in the United States military before returning to Cal to complete a double major in history and physical education, while also earning his master’s degree in physical education.
-After graduating from Cal, Desimone left Berkeley to become the Director of Athletics at the College Preparatory School in Oakland where he remained until 1988.
-Desimone returned to Cal in the fall of 1979 as the men’s golf head coach, and shared responsibilities with both jobs until 1988, when he joined Cal on a full-time basis.
+Desimone played men's basketball for the Bears as an undergraduate and then served in the United States military before returning to Cal to earn a pair of bachelor’s degrees by completing a double major in history and physical education, while also earning his master’s degree in physical education.
+After graduating from Cal, Desimone became the Director of Athletics at College Preparatory School in Oakland where he remained until 1988.
+Desimone returned to Cal in 1979 as the men’s golf head coach, and shared responsibilities with both jobs until 1988, when he joined Cal on a full-time basis.

 Desimone lives in Orinda with his wife, Linda.
-The couple has two children.
+The couple has two children who live in Minneapolis.
 Kim graduated in 2006 from Cal Poly and Robert is a 2008 graduate of Northern Michigan.